|Nutrition Facts (per serving)|

 Select the sauté function and heat the oil in the Instant Pot inner pot.
 When the oil is hot and shimmering, add the pork pieces.
-Cook for about 8 to 10 minutes, turning to brown all sides.
-A deep brown crust will add to the flavor and texture of the meat.
+Cook for about 8 to 10 minutes, turning to brown on all sides.

-Add the onion, minced garlic, 1 teaspoon of the kosher salt, pepper, and chicken stock.
+Add the onion, garlic, 1 teaspoon of the kosher salt, the pepper, and chicken stock.

 Secure the lid on the pot and turn the steam release vent to the sealing position.
 Choose the pressure cook or manual button (high pressure) and set the timer for 60 minutes.
 When the time is up, let the pressure come down naturally for 10 to 20 minutes.

 With a slotted spoon, remove the pork to a bowl and set it aside to cool.
-Strain the liquids through a mesh strainer.
-Skim off fat and discard the solids.
-Return the defatted liquids to the Instant Pot.
+Strain the liquids in the Instant Pot through a mesh strainer.
+Skim off the fat and discard the solids.
+Return the defatted liquid to the Instant Pot.
 Taste the liquid and adjust the seasonings.

-Shred the pork and return it to the Instant Pot; cancel the warm setting and select the sauté function.
-Cook until the pork is hot.
+Shred the pork and return it to the Instant Pot.
+Select the sauté function and cook until the pork is hot.

-Serve the pork in warm buns or taco shells with garnishes.
+Serve the pork in warm buns or taco shells with garnishes and enjoy.

 - Mexican Pork Carnitas: Add 1 1/2 teaspoons of dried oregano and 1 1/2 teaspoons of dried cumin to the pork along with the garlic and replace half of the chicken stock with orange juice.
 Serve in taco shells or soft tortillas with your favorite taco garnishes.